-After seeing everything the second floor has to offer one moves to the top floor where the bulk of the museums information is.
-From Slavery to Freedom tells the history of slavery in the new world.
-From the middle passage to the pre war years and ending with the post Civil War era.
+After seeing everything the second floor has to offer one moves to the top floor, where the bulk of the museums information is presented.
+From Slavery to Freedom tells the history of slavery in the new world, from the middle passage to the prewar years and ending with the post-Civil War era.
 This is the main section of the museum where most of the information is contained.
-Flowing like a river from the early days of the continent and the United States to the Civil War major events are described along side the story of the people involved.
+Flowing like a river from the early days of the continent and the United States to the Civil War, major events are described alongside the story of the people involved.
 This creates a more in-depth vision of the times and a less classroom telling.
 The major problem with this section however is that it leaves out the Underground Railroad.
 Yes, because the story is told else where it is not included in the time line.
 This is disconcerting but does not distract too much from the overall experience.

 Even though the museum is dedicated to the Underground Railroad and slavery, it does an amazing job of keeping everything even-handed.
-It tries not to villianize any one group.
-The museum explains the facts and lets the visitor interpret them as the see fit.
+It tries not to villainize any one group.
+The museum explains the facts and lets the visitor interpret them as they see fit.
 It is sensitive to how touchy the subject is.
 In “Reflect, Respond, Resolve” section the interactive displays have no right answers only more questions.

 The museum is a must stop for anyone who has lived in a world with injustice.
 In our current climate it is even more important that ever.